Fast, Free Auto Insurance Quotes

 Minimum car insurance in Nebraska

 Nebraska requires liability insurance and uninsured/underinsured motorist coverage.
-Liability insurance pays for damage and injuries to others if you cause a car accident.
-Many people buy more than what's required in case they cause a lot of damage.
+Many people buy more than what's required in case they cause a lot of damage or injuries.
 Other insurance types are optional in Nebraska.
 Here's how it all breaks down:

 Minimum liability insurance in Nebraska: